foreai-co/foreai-co.github.io/docs/cj/modules.md

 # Modules

-Modules allow you to execute code **before** all the testcase steps - mostly used for preparing the environment or
+Modules allow you to execute code **before** all the testcase steps - mostly used for preparing the environment or cleaning up before the test.

 Module can be created from:
 - another testcase